Complete Guide

 Complete Documentation

-Submit required business and financial documents to the new lender for approval.
+Send necessary business and financial documents to the new lender so that they are approved.

 Interest Paid